DedalusProject/dedalus/README.md

-# README #
+### About Dedalus ###

 Dedalus is a flexible framework for solving partial differential equations using spectral methods.

+The code is open-source and developed by [a team](http://dedalus-project.org/community.html#developers) of physicists and applied mathematicians working on a wide variety of problems in astrophysical and geophysical fluid dynamics.

-It's open-source, written primarily in Python, and MPI-parallelized.
+It is written primarily in Python and features an easy-to-use interface, including text-based equation entry.

+The numerical algorithm produces highly sparse systems for a wide variety of equations over spectrally-discretized domains, and these systems are efficiently solved using compiled libraries and multidimensional parallelization though MPI.

 ### Links ###